FAQ

 Toilet facilities available - ideally before or after your treatment as my treatment room is located in the back garden and the bathroom is in the main house.

-10. What if I get an erection?
+10. What happens if I get an erection?